Recoleta, Buenos Aires: Famous residents of Recoleta

 Of the important residents of the Recoleta neighborhood, the writers Adolfo Bioy Casares and Silvina Ocampo stand out.
 Perhaps even better known is Jorge Luis Borges, who lived on Quintana Avenue and was, for many years, the Director of the Biblioteca Nacional.
 He is, arguably, the single most influential and world-renowned Argentine writer.
 José Ortega y Gasset also lived for a time on Quintana Avenue.
 In the 1930s, Cardinal Eugenio Pacelli, later known to the world as Pope Pius XII, lived in a sumptuous residence on Alvear Avenue.

 The American actor Guy Williams lived and died in the neighborhood.

 In the past, the Argentine president's residence was located at the intersection of Agüero Street and Libertador Avenue.
 After the overthrow of President Juan Perón in 1955, the luxurious residence was demolished, and today, where it stood, now stands the National Library, work of the Italo-Argentine Clorindo Testa.

-Other contemporary residents who have lent local color to the neighborhood are the comedian Carlos Balá, the iconoclastic musician Charly García and the Italian-Argentine designer Gino Bogani.
+Other contemporary residents who have lent local color to the neighborhood are the comedian Carlos Balá and the iconoclastic musician Charly García.